-While many African Americans served as nurses before her, Mary Ezra Mahoney often carries the distinction of the first Black nurse in history, as she was the first to earn a professional nursing license in the U.S. and the first to graduate from an American nursing school.
-Born to freed slaves, she worked as janitor, cook, washer woman and nurse’s aide over the course of 15 years at the New England Hospital for Women and Children, according to the National Women’s History Museum.
+While many African Americans served as nurses before her, Mary Ezra Mahoney often carries the distinction of being the first Black nurse in history to earn a professional nursing license in the U.S. and the first to graduate from an American nursing school.
+Born to freed slaves, she worked as janitor, cook, washerwoman and nurse’s aide over the course of 15 years at the New England Hospital for Women and Children, according to the National Women’s History Museum.
 At the age of 33, she entered the hospital’s nursing program and graduated 16 months later.
-As the first Black nurse in history, she championed increased access to nursing education and fought against discrimination in the profession throughout her career, supporting the creation of the National Association of Colored Graduate Nurses (NACGN) in 1908.
+As the first professionally trained and licensed Black nurse, she championed increased access to nursing education and fought against discrimination in the profession throughout her career, supporting the creation of the National Association of Colored Graduate Nurses (NACGN) in 1908.

 National Association of Colored Graduate Nurse cofounders, fought for Blacks to serve as American Red Cross nurses in WWI

 In 1906, Adah Belle Thoms was named assistant superintendent of nurses at Lincoln Hospital in New York.
 While she would spend the next 18 years acting as director, her race precluded her from being given the title, according to the National Museum of African American History & Culture.
 Thoms cofounded the National Association of Colored Graduate Nurses, and served as the organization’s president from 1916 to 1923, and she later successfully lobbied for Black nurses to serve in the American Red Cross Nursing and Army Nurse Corps during WWI.
 Thoms published the first chronicle of the history of Black nurses in America with her book “Pathfinders: A History of the Progress of Colored Graduate Nurses.”
 She was one the original inductees to the American Nurses Association Hall of Fame in 1976.